navneet-97/meeting-notes-summarizer/README.md

 - `Pass`: Your Gmail app password

 #### Frontend Service
-- `REACT_APP_BACKEND_URL`: This will be automatically set to your backend service URL
+- `REACT_APP_BACKEND_URL`: This will be automatically set to your backend service hostname

 ### 4. Deploy
 Click "Apply" and Render will deploy both your backend and frontend services.